top of page

 As a Registered Social Worker and Psychotherapist, I work with teens, adults, and families to help them navigate ADHD with insight and confidence.
 Depending on your needs, therapy may include:

-• Cognitive Behavioural Therapy (CBT) to challenge unhelpful thought patterns and improve problem-solving
+• Cognitive Behavioural Therapy (CBT) to challenge unhelpful thought patterns and improve problem-solving.

-• Mindfulness-Based Cognitive Therapy (MBCT) to increase focus and self-awareness
+• Mindfulness-Based Cognitive Therapy (MBCT) to increase focus and self-awareness.

-• Solution-Focused Therapy to create achievable, meaningful goals
+• Solution-Focused Therapy to create achievable, meaningful goals.

-• Family sessions to strengthen communication and understanding at home
+• Family sessions to strengthen communication and understanding at home.

 For parents of children or teens with ADHD, therapy also provides guidance on supporting your child’s emotional and behavioural growth — while managing the stress that can come with parenting.